 Your customer’s journey doesn’t really begin with your channels.
 You need to understand where a customer was before they arrived at your online store or how they ended up in your physical store.
 You need to understand your customers’ interests and motivations.
 This will help you to determine where and when to market to them.
 Use Google Analytics as just a start to see where customers came from before they ended up on your site.
 Is there a commonly used search?
 Is there a link in an article about your industry?
 Is there a Facebook ad that is pulling well?
 Once your customer leaves your site, where do they immediately go?

-Analytics tools like our Advanced Tracking platform can help you to understand your customer journey across channels and devices.
+Analytics tools like our cross-channel reporting tool can help you to understand your customer journey across channels and devices.
 This information will aid you in understanding the various digital channels and devices that your audience utilizes as they move further down the funnel for you.